mlflow/mlflow/docs/source/llms/langchain/index.rst

 The feature provides several benefits to manage LangChain models:

-1. **Avoid Serialization Complication**: File handles, sockets, external connections, dynamic references, lambda functions and system resources are unavailable for pickling.
-Some LangChain components does not support native serialization, e.g. ``RunnableLambda``.
+1. **Avoid Serialization Complication**: File handles, sockets, external connections, dynamic references, lambda functions and system resources are unpicklable.
+Some LangChain components do not support native serialization, e.g. ``RunnableLambda``.

 2. **No Pickeling**: Loading a pickle or cloudpickle file in a Python version that was different than the one used to serialize the object does not guarantee compatibility.